 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Capital One, PPI may have been attached to a customer's policy by Capital One, in some cases without their knowledge.
-Capital One may have rejected a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Capital One, PPI may have been added to a customer's policy by Capital One, in some cases without their knowledge.
+Capital One may have declined a credit application if PPI was refused by the customer.

 Capital One PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Capital One.

-There are many examples of Capital One mis-selling PPI, some consumers were not even made aware by Capital One that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Capital One that it was optional.
+There are many examples of Capital One mis-selling PPI, some customers were not even made aware by Capital One that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Capital One that it was optional.